 11. Junk Mail

 Don’t trash that junk mail!
-Collect the return envelopes and use address labels and stamps in order to send your own mail.
+Collect the return envelopes and use address labels and stamps to send your own mail.
 You can also use the envelopes for storage (think small things like seeds, screws, etc.) or shred them to mulch your garden.

 12. Hair Accessories